imjihuan/fuego/docs/rst_src/Architecture.rst

     * the distribution file, and (selected with DISTRIB)
     * the testplans for the test (selected with TESTPLAN)
     * test specs for the test

- * the generator produces the test variable file
- * the test variable file is in "run" directory for a test, and has the name: prolog.sh
- * this generation happens on the host, inside the docker container
+The generator produces the test variable file, which it places in the "run" directory for a test, which has the name ``prolog.sh`` This generation happens on the host, inside the docker container.
- * the test variable file has functions which are available to be called by the base test script
+This test variable file has all the functions which are available to be called by the base test script, as well as test variables from various source in the test system.

 .. image:: ../images/fuego-script-generation.png
    :width: 600